 Tens of thousands of Canadian citizens move to the United States each year for employment and or retirement.
 However, as a Canadian, you do need a valid visa in order to lawfully live in the US whether you’re retired or employed.

-Thankfully, there are several categories of U.S. visas that Canadians are eligible to live and work under.
+Thankfully there are several categories of U.S. visas that Canadians are eligible for so they may live and work in the United States.

 Listed below you will find some of the common Visas available to Canadians:

 - H-1B VISA

 - O-1 Visa: Individuals of Extraordinary Ability or Achievement

 The North American Free Trade Agreement (NAFTA) created special economic and

 trade relationships for the United States, Canada and Mexico.
 The TN